ricardobusta/udemy-mirror-course/README.md

 ## Section 2 - RTS Game

-### Lesson 16 - Spawning Units
+### Project Setup and Unit Spawning

 #### Mirror
-- Player network object is empty
+- Player network, with just network identity
 - Spawner network object also belongs to a player
 - Spawned object uses Spawner connection to give authority to the right client.
 - Add spawner object as a new player gets added. conn.identity maps to the player object.